nicholasdille/container-slides/160_gitlab_ci/250_releases/slides.md

 ...by adding the `release` [](https://docs.gitlab.com/ee/ci/yaml/#release) keyword

-Release assets can added to a release
+Links to ssets can added to a release

 ### GitLab CLI `glab` required